k3s-io/docs/docs/installation/configuration.md

 As mentioned in the [Quick-Start Guide](/quick-start), you can use the installation script available at https://get.k3s.io to install K3s as a service on systemd and openrc based systems.

-You can use a combination of `INSTALL_K3S_EXEC`, `K3S_` enviromental variables and command flags to configure the installation.
+You can use a combination of `INSTALL_K3S_EXEC`, `K3S_` environment variables, and command flags to configure the installation.

 To illustrate this, the following commands all result in the same behavior of registering a server without flannel and with a token: